craigl33/pypsa-rsa/docs/archive/installation.rst

 Install Python Dependencies
 ===========================

-PyPSA-RSA relies on a set of other Python packages to function.
+PyPSA-ZA relies on a set of other Python packages to function.
 We recommend using the package manager and environment management system ``conda`` to install them.
 Install `miniconda <https://docs.conda.io/en/latest/miniconda.html>`_, which is a mini version of `Anaconda <https://www.anaconda.com/>`_ that includes only ``conda`` and its dependencies or make sure ``conda`` is already installed on your system.